Canadian Cancer Society: Activities

 Big Tobacco Lies is a campaign run by the Tobacco Industry Action Committee to provide outreach and information on tobacco use.
 The group lobbied for Bill 45, the Making Healthier Choices act, which was passed in May 2015.

 Research

 The Canadian Cancer Society is the largest national charitable funder of cancer research.
 Cancer research is funded through the Canadian Cancer Society Research Institute.
 Using a peer review process, research grants and training opportunities are funded for all types of cancer and include basic laboratory research, clinical trials as well as behavioral, psychosocial and population-based cancer research.

 The survival rate for Canadians with cancer to survive at least five years jumped from 25% in the 1940s to over 60% as of 2020.
 In 2020-2021, the Canadian Cancer Society invested $46.8M in life-changing research with 200 lead researchers supported.

-The Canadian Cancer Society created the Research Information Outreach Teams (RIOT) in Kingston, London, Toronto, and Ottawa with university students and young scientists focused on community outreach.
+The Canadian Cancer Society created the Research Information Outreach Teams (RIOT) in Kingston, London, Toronto, Ottawa, and Montreal with university students and young scientists focused on community outreach.

 Notable research that the Canadian Cancer Society has funded includes: